 Needless to say, it’s a trip.
 And, it’s a tough freaking course when every shot is basically played from a desert waste area.
 The greens are tiny and firm, so they would be hard to hold even if you were hitting from normal grass lies.
 When you’re hitting from crusty sand that is sometimes kind of soft on the top layer and sometimes hard as a rock, good luck!

 I was surprised to see a couple other players out there.
 They were in a cart and actually drove up to say “hi” at one point as I was walking.
 They were two very nice older gentlemen who are obviously the regulars here and I would guess at least one of them is the caretaker of the course.
-They seemed happy to have a visitor and even seemed pleasantly surprised when I mentioned I had put my $5 in the box.
+They seemed happy to have a visitor and even seemed pleasantly surprised when I mentioned I had actually put my $5 in the box.

 For whatever regular local players this course has, I’m sure the funky layout and terrible lies just become second nature.
 But I could tell they understand the uniqueness (and, let’s face it, silliness) of this course that draws curiosity-seeking golfers who want to have a fun story to tell.
 Again, there’s not much in the way of golf nearby.
-China Lake is a half-hour away and Furnace Creek is well into Death Valley, and neither are terribly convenient options compared the this course near this small town—however impractical it is.
+China Lake is a half-hour away and Furnace Creek is well into Death Valley, and neither are terribly convenient options compared the course near this small town—however impractical it is.

 As for conditions, the tee mats are pretty beat up.
 I will say the greens were pretty reasonable and better than expected, but far from great.
 And the little bit of rough grass around them is pretty hit or miss.
 Good lies are a rarity.